Bikes: Trek MTB Bikes

 December to February and August are the peak tourist times.
 January, in particular, is very busy and booking ahead is advisable.

 All transport is involved in the cost.
-We provide a backup vehicle at all times during a cycling trip.
+We provide a backup vehicle at all times during cycling trips.
 The vehicle can be used to boat your baggage & yourself as required.

 Food is a very essential part of these trips.
 We make sure that the meals we offer are method delicious unless you ask for dull meals.
 You are also permitted the choice of veggie or non-vegetarian meals.
 We suggest that you consume only the canned standard water.
 Please make sure that the container is enclosed.